007revad/Synology_DSM_reinstall/README.md

 See <a href=images/how_to_download_generic.png/>How to download the script</a> for the easiest way to download the script.

 ## How to run the script

-You can run the script either via SSH or in task scheduler.
+You can run the script either via SSH or in Task Scheduler.

-### Scheduling the script in Synology's Task Scheduler
+#### Scheduling the script in Synology's Task Scheduler
 See <a href=how_to_run_from_scheduler.md/>How to run a script in Synology Task Scheduler</a>

-### Running the script via SSH
+#### Running the script via SSH
 **Note:** Replace /volume1/scripts/ with the path to where the script is located.
 ```YAML
 sudo -i /volume1/scripts/syno_dsm_reinstall.sh
 ```

 ## Screenshots
 Here's the result after running the script.

 <p align="center">The script has edited DSM's VERSION file to a lower build number</p>